que4155/X-ray-Recognition/README.md

 # X-ray-Recognition
-Recognize sex by  pubic symphysis in x-ray image using transfer learning with Incepiton Resnet V2
+Recognize sex by  pubic symphysis in x-ray image using transfer learning with Inception Resnet V2

 # Where is Different between Two Sex - the angle